Algebra Examples

 Step 2

-Since the system is always true, the equations are equal and the graphs are the same line.
-Thus, the system is dependent.
+Since the system has no solution, the equations and graphs are parallel and do not intersect.
+Thus, the system is inconsistent.

 Step 3